Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in continuous-time Markov processes

 Theorem~\ref{Th:markov} is useful in at least two ways.
-First, given a Markov process $X_t$, we can construct an arbitrary number of martingales by using different choices of the function $f$ in Eq.~\eqref{eq:markovProtc}.
-Second, if one proves that the right hand side of~\eqref{eq:markovProtc} is a martingale for all bounded functions $f$, then it is guaranteed that $X_t$ is a Markov process with generator $\mathcal{L}_{t}$.
+First, given a Markov process $X_t$, we can construct an arbitrary number of martingales by using different choices of the function~$g$ in Eq.~\eqref{eq:markovProtc}.
+Second, if one proves that the right hand side of~\eqref{eq:markovProtc} is a martingale for all bounded functions $g$, then it is guaranteed that $X_t$ is a Markov process with generator $\mathcal{L}_{t}$; { note that in continuous time it is non}.
 Despite its simplicity, Theorem~\ref{th:3} is one of the most important results of probability theory, as it has no counterpart in the theory of ordinary or partial differential equations.
 It was introduced in the late 1960s by D.W.~Stroock and S.R.S.~Varadhan, and it contributed to the boost of martingales in modern probability theory.

 We sketch the proof of the equivalence in the first direction, i.e., we show that $M_t$ given by Eq.~\eqref{eq:markovProtc} is a martingale when $X_t$ is a Markov process.
 Indeed, starting from Eq.~\eqref{eq:markovProtc}, we obtain: